Pierre-D-G/React-Github-Profile-Viewer/README.md

 ## React Github Profile Viewer

-React Application which consumes the GitHub API allow a user to search for github profiles and get information about the profile.
+React Application which consumes the GitHub API to allow users to search for specific Github profiles and displays information about the profile.

 This application is the sister of [ng-Github-Profile-Searcher](https://github.com/Pierre-D-G/Ng-Github-Profile-Searcher) which also consumes the Github API.